dinujaddk/Social-Engineering/README.md

 BSc (Hons) in Information Technology (Cyber Security Specialization)
 Sri Lanka Institute of Information Technology (SLIIT) – Kandy UNI

-> *“In cybersecurity, the human mind is both the greatest weakness and the greatest defense.”*
+> *“social engineering targets the weakest link in cyber security which is the human factor.”*